hammerheim-game/hammerheim-rules/3-equipment.md

 [Kislevite Heroes Only]
 A warrior wearing a bear-claw necklace receives some of the strength and wild ferocity of the bear it came from.
-A warrior wearing a bear-claw necklace becomes subject to Frenzy.
+A warrior wearing a bear-claw necklace becomes subject to Frenzy and gains +1 Strength.

 ### Lucky Charm
+(One per Warband)
 These take many shapes, but the most common are symbolic hammers that a pious Sigmarite Priest has touched, or carved heads of ancient Dwarf gods.
 The first time a model with a lucky charm is hit in a battle they roll a D6.
 On a 4+ the hit is discarded and no damage is suffered.
-Warbands may not contain more than one Lucky Charm.

 ### Rabbit's Foot
+(One per Warband)
 The rabbit's foot is a symbol of good luck and often worn about the neck on a thin cord of leather by superstitious warriors.
 A rabbit's foot allows the warrior wearing it to re- roll one dice during the battle.
 If not used in the battle, it can be used to re-roll one dice during the Exploration phase, providing the hero is able to search through the ruins.
-Warbands may not contain more than one Rabbit's Foot.

 ### Red Toof Tribal Jewellery